20 Incredible Housing Market Trends for 2020

 6. 84% of buyers frequently use the internet to look for homes.

-This is not only a housing market trend; it applies to other industries as well.
-More and more buyers are turning to the internet to look for houses.
+The latest housing market trend shows that more and more buyers are turning to the internet to look for houses.
 However, it is especially apparent in younger generations.
 In particular, 62% of those aged 22–29 frequently use the internet to look for homes, while only 23% of those aged 74–94 do the same.
+However, it’s not just limited to buying houses; homeowners also take to the internet when looking for contractors for home remodeling projects.

 Housing Market Forecast